CHTK001/vue-support-parent-starter/packages/codec-wasm/README.md

 ### WASM Module

 The WASM module contains all the business logic for encryption and decryption.
-There are two implementations available:
+It is implemented using Rust with mature cryptographic libraries:

-1. **AssemblyScript Implementation** ([assembly/index.ts](file:///H:/workspace/spring-support-api-starter/spring-api-support-monitor-starter/vue-support-parent-starter/packages/codec-wasm/assembly/index.ts)) - Original implementation
+- `aes` and `block-modes` crates for AES encryption/decryption
-2. **Rust Implementation** ([src-rust/lib.rs](file:///H:/workspace/spring-support-api-starter/spring-api-support-monitor-starter/vue-support-parent-starter/packages/codec-wasm/src-rust/lib.rs)) - New implementation using mature Rust cryptographic libraries
+- `base64` crate for Base64 encoding/decoding

-The JavaScript wrapper automatically tries to load the Rust implementation first, falling back to the AssemblyScript implementation if the Rust version is not available.
+- `sm2`, `sm3`, `sm4` crates for Chinese cryptographic standards

 ## Usage